ymrl/a11y-visualizer/docs/en/UsersGuide.md

 - Heading
 - aria-hidden

-The "Chip opacity" slider allows you to adjust the color intensity of the chip display.
+The "Tips opacity" slider allows you to adjust the color intensity of the tip display.
 If the display is distracting, lower the opacity.

 ## Live region announcement

-When "Announce live region" was checked in the popup, there was a change in [ARIA live regions](https://developer.mozilla.org/ja/docs/Web/Accessibility/ARIA/ARIA_Live_Regions) The content will now be displayed near the center of the screen.
+When "Announce live regions" was checked in the popup, there was a change in [ARIA live regions](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Live_Regions) The content will now be displayed near the center of the screen.
 This is a function that allows users of assistive technology such as screen readers to experience and check the operation of the live region function, which is used to inform users of changes in screen status, etc., without using screen readers. .

 ![A large message "Download now!
 Speed up your PC!" is displayed in the center of the browser](./images/a11y_visualizer_live_region.png)

-(The screenshot is from [aria-live is noisy (ARIA-Barriers)](https://shuaruta.github.io/ARIA-Barriers/2023/12/22/aria-live.html), which displays the announcement. )
+(The screenshot is from ["aria-live がうるさい (aria-live is noisy)" (ARIA-Barriers)](https://shuaruta.github.io/ARIA-Barriers/2023/12/22/aria-live.html), which displays the announcement. )

 The longer the number of characters in a live region announcement, the longer it will be displayed.
 Within the popup, you can now change the number of seconds per character and the maximum length of the announcement.
 If live region announcements are a nuisance, please adjust each value to a smaller value.